 About the Shame-Free Community

-The Shame-Free Community is an online gathering of people who are experiencing shame – where they can get tools and support to help them on their healing journeys.
+In 2024 I launched the Shame-Free Community: an online gathering of people who are experiencing shame – where they can get tools and support to help them on their healing journeys.

 The focus of the resources in the community is to help you: